openwrt/asu/README.md

 ### Docker

-Run The service inside multiple Docker containers.
-The services include the *ASU* server itself, a *janitor* service which fills the Redis database with known packages and profiles as well as a `rqworker` which actually builds images.
+Run the service inside multiple Docker containers.
+The services include the _ ASU_ server itself, a _janitor_ service which fills the Redis database with known packages and profiles as well as a `rqworker` which actually builds images.

-Currently all services share the same folder and therefore a very "open" access is required, suggestions on how to improve this setup are welcome.
+Currently all services share the same folder and therefore a very "open" access is required.
+Suggestions on how to improve this setup are welcome.

     mkdir ./asu-service/
     chmod 777 ./asu-service/
     docker-compose up

-A webserver should proxy API calls to port 8000 of the `server` service while the `asu/` folder should be file hosted as is.
+A webserver should proxy API calls to port 8000 of the `server` service while the `asu/` folder should be file hosted as-is.

 ### Production

-It is recommended to run *ASU* via `gunicorn` proxied by `nginx` or `caddyserver`.
+It is recommended to run _ASU_ via `gunicorn` proxied by `nginx` or `caddyserver`.
 Find a possible server configurations in the `misc/` folder.

-The *ASU* server will try `$PWD/config.py` and `/etc/asu/config.py` to find a configuration.
+The _ASU_ server will try `$PWD/config.py` and `/etc/asu/config.py` to find a configuration.
 Find an example configuration in the `misc/` folder.

     pip install gunicorn
     gunicorn "asu.asu:create_app()"

-Ideally use the tool `squid` to cache package indexes, which are reloaded every time an image is build.
+Ideally use the tool `squid` to cache package indexes, which are reloaded every time an image is built.
 Find a basic configuration in at `misc/squid.conf` which should be copied to `/etc/squid/squid.conf`.

 If you want to use `systemd` find the service files `asu.service` and